Criticism of Tesla, Inc.: SolarCity buyout

 The so-described "SolarCity debacle" led a group of Tesla shareholders to file a lawsuit alleging Musk breached his fiduciary duties and unjustly enriched himself in Tesla's buyout of SolarCity in 2016.
 The shareholders claim that Musk knew SolarCity was going broke before the buyout, that Musk failed to properly recuse himself from the deal-making process, and that the deal was, in effect, a bailout of Musk's cousins Peter and Lyndon Rive.
 In order to gain shareholder support for the buyout, Musk unveiled the Solar Roof in October 2016, but the Solar Roof tiles that Musk displayed were later revealed to be fake.
 The trial was held in July 2021.
-The court ruled in Musk's favor in April 2022 and has been appealed.
-Lawyers and legal academics criticized the ruling as a mistake.
+The court ruled in Musk's favor in April 2022.
+Some lawyers and legal academics criticized the ruling as a mistake and vulnerable to appeal.
+In June 2023, Delaware's Supreme Court upheld the ruling.

-Tesla was sued along with SolarCity in July 2018 for SolarCity allegedly firing three employees improperly after they blew the whistle on fraudulent sales records at the company.
-In June 2020, the lawsuit was dismissed with prejudice.